 Computers & Internet

-Westlaw and WestlawNext are available at the main library, the Milwaukee Legal Resource Center, and the Dane County Legal Resource Center.
-The library's subscription to Westlaw Public Access and WestlawNext includes primary law databases (case law, statutes, codes) at the Wisconsin and federal level plus all 50 states.
+Westlaw is available at the David T. Prosser Jr. Library.
+The library's subscription to Westlaw includes primary law databases (case law, statutes, codes) at the Wisconsin and federal level plus all 50 states.
 In addition, users can access law reviews, forms, and a host of treatises.
-KeyCite service, a citation verification tool, is also included.
-Wireless users at the Wisconsin State Law Library can also access WestlawNext from their own devices.
+KeyCite, a citation verification tool, is also included.
+Wireless users at the Wisconsin State Law Library can also access Westlaw from their own devices.